Xiaofei-it/pinoc/docs/pinoc_usage.md

 The array mapped by `targets` above is an array of Json objects, each of which specifies a method to modify and its modification, in that the explicit key-value pairs of each Json object consist of:

-1. the name of the declaring class of this method,
+1. the name of the declaring class of such method,

-2. the name and the signature of this method,
+2. the name and the signature of such method,

-3. the index of a Zlang library containing some instructions to execute inside this method, and
+3. the index of a Zlang library containing some instructions to execute inside such method, and

 4. a thread mode which specifies these instructions' threading at its runtime.